elementor/elementor-developers-docs/src/dynamic-tags/dynamic-tags-controls.md

 # Dynamic Tags Controls

-Simple tags return dynamic data that has no dependencies, such as a random number.
+Simple tags return dynamic data that have no dependencies, such as a random number.
 More complex tags may have optional fields where users can configure their custom data, such as a random number where the user can set minimum and maximum values.
-Later on, the render method will use those custom fields to generate the final output.
+Later, the render method will use those custom fields to generate the final output.

 ## Registering Controls